Diocese of Allentown: 19th century

-After the discovery of anthracite coal in the region, Catholic immigrants started moving in to work in the mines and related industries.
+After the discovery of anthracite coal in the Lehigh Valley region, increased numbers of Catholic immigrants started moving in to work in the mines and related industries.
 In 1836, the first Catholic parish in the Lehigh Valley, St. Bernard's, was erected in Easton in 1836.

 In the Hazleton area, the first Catholic church was constructed in Beaver Meadows in 1847.
 The first Catholic church in Allentown was Immaculate Conception, dedicated in 1857.
 In Bethlehem, the first Catholic church was Holy Infancy, which opened in 1861.